 The highly controlled medication used today comes in many forms: capsules, oils, tinctures, concentrates, pre-rolls, topicals and chewable tablets.
-Cannabis has proven to be an effective treatment for symptoms from conditions from chronic pain, neuropathy, gastrointestinal issues and multiple sclerosis.
-From easing the symptoms of epilepsy to helping combat the debilitating anxieties associated with PTSD (Post Traumatic Stress Disorder).
+Cannabis has proven to be an effective treatment for symptoms from conditions including chronic pain, neuropathy, gastrointestinal issues and multiple sclerosis, from easing the symptoms of epilepsy to helping combat the debilitating anxieties associated with PTSD (Post Traumatic Stress Disorder).
 Studies continue to show the extensive reach of medical cannabis benefits:

 - Can delay the progression of ALS (“Lou Gehrig’s disease”)

 - Can deter the symptoms and progression of Alzheimer’s disease

 - Can treat the symptoms of HIV/AIDS

 - May inhibit the growth of cancer tumors